6/7 Keyboarding and Computer Skills

 This course will instruct the students in Java.
 Topics include: variables and data types, input/output, multiple branching, looping, subprograms with parameters, strings, arrays and sample sorts.

 Prerequisite: Computer Science 30S

-The course teaches intensive programming using Java on IBM compatible computers.
+The course teaches intensive programming using Java.
 Topics include: problem solving, sequential and random access files, OOP programming language, recursion, arrays, and sort and search algorithms.

 42S Advanced Placement Computer Science